intLyc/MTO-Platform/README.md

 ![Test Module Tasks](./Readme_Figure/MTO-Platform%20Test%20Module.png)
 ![Test Module Convergence](./Readme_Figure/MTO-Platform%20Test%20Module%202.png)

-1. Parameter setting
-    - Pop Size: population size
-    - End Type: Ending condition (Iteration / Evaluation)
-    - End Num: the maximum value of the termination condition
-2. Algorithm selection
+1. Algorithm selection
     - Select an algorithm to be displayed in the Algorithm Tree
     - Open the Algorithm Node and it will show the algorithm parameter settings. *double click to modify it*
-3. Problem selection
+2. Problem selection
     - Select a problem and display it in the Problem Tree
     - Open the Problem Node to display the problem parameter settings. *double click to modify it*
-4. 1-dimensional image of the problem
+3. 1-dimensional image of the problem
     - Select Tasks Figure (1D) in the upper right corner of the Axes area on the Test Module right.
     - For each selected problem, draw the image of all the tasks of the problem independent variable in 1D. *To facilitate the observation of inter-task characteristics, the adaptation value of each task is normalized to show*
-5. Convergence graph
+4. Convergence graph
     - Select Convergence in the upper right corner of the Axes area on the right
     - After selecting the algorithm and task, click the Start button, the convergence image of the algorithm on each task of the problem will be plotted in the Axes area